Babydoll Breed Standard

 CHEST - Wide and deep.

-RIBS - Should be deep and wide, thick through the heart girth and well sprung.
+RIBS - Deep and wide, thick through the heart girth and well sprung.

-RUMP - Should be wide and of medium length with only a slight slope of the croup.
+RUMP - Wide and of medium length with only a slight slope of the croup.

-TAIL - Wide and set high on a line almost level with the chin when standing in a natural alert stance.
+TAIL - Wide and set high on a line almost level with the topline when standing in a natural alert stance.

 HIND SADDLE - Full and well-muscled, with a deep wide muscling through the twist and legs.

-FLEECE – Should be fine, tight and dense, with a medium to medium-fine, soft and springy crimp.
-The fleece and hair covering around the eyes should be short and not so thick as to cause wool blindness.
+FLEECE – Fine, tight and dense, with a medium to medium-fine, soft and springy crimp.